What is a Career Community?

 - Jobs, internships, research and volunteer opportunities curated for members of the community

-- Announcements of professional development opportunities, events and career fairs targeted to communities
+- Announcements of workshops, employer info sessions, professional development opportunities, and career fairs targeted to communities

 - Featured blog posts with tips from career advisors, alumni and student success stories, insider info from employers and other helpful resources